Nmene018/https-github.com-Nmene018-theatre-link/README.md

 2. [Schema](#Schema)

 ## Overview
-App Idea:  A social app that uses Movie Databases API to showcase the current movies in theaters categorized by their genres to allow users to find matches on what to watch.
+App Idea:  A social app that uses Movie Databases API to showcase the current movies in theaters categorized by their genres to allow users to find matches on what to watch with other uses.

 ### Description
-[Description of your app]
 This is an app that allows one to match their user accounts to an assortment of movie genres.
-This way the eighteen to twenty-four year old users could connect with other users who wish to watch the same movie, either in person or online.
+This way the target audience can connect with other users who wish to watch the same movie, either in person or online.
-App utilizes the Movie Database API

 ### App Evaluation
 [Evaluation of your app across the following attributes]